international employment law firm alliance L&E Global

 • Constitutional actions (“Tutela”) demanding immediate protection of fundamental rights is an important source for labour norms, as a result of the interpretation of the written labour rules.

 Labour law normativity is provided by the Constitution (Fundamental employees’ rights) and the law.
-Bills can only be issued by the Congress and/or the President in exercise of exceptional powers, but does not allow for the municipalities and/or departments to issue normativity regarding labour matters.
-The Ministries as part of the executive power are allowed to issue Decrees to develop the content of a law, but not to modify it or derogate it.
+Bills can only be issued by the Congress and/or the President in exercise of exceptional powers but does not allow for the municipalities and/or departments to issue normativity regarding labour matters.
+The Ministries as part of the executive branch, are allowed to issue Decrees to develop the content of a law but not to modify it or derogate it.
 In particular, the Ministry of Labour is the highest executive authority regarding labour matters.

 The Pensions and Contributions Control Unit (UGPP by its initials in Spanish) plays also an important role as an audit governmental body, which exercises control regarding contributions to the social security system.

 The main framework for labour law in Colombia is provided by the Colombian Labour Code (CST by its initials in Spanish) issued by the Legislative Decree 3743 of 1950.
-Despite its longevity, the Labour Code has been the subject of modifications mainly to add flexibility to the labour market to adjust Colombia´s rules with regards to a more globalised world.
+Despite its longevity, the Labour Code has been the subject to modifications mainly to add flexibility to the labour market and adjust Colombia´s rules to a more globalised world.

-In 2015, the government issued the 1072 Decree (Regulatory Decree of the Labour Sector) to condense all existing normativity regarding labour matters in a unique document to ease their access.
+In 2015, the government issued the 1072 Decree (Regulatory Decree of the Labour Sector) to consolidate all existing labour normativity into a unique document, making them more accessible.

-The Constitutional Court and the Supreme Court, besides the fact that Colombia has a continental legal system, play a key role in Colombian legal framework as the Constitution and the law establishes precedent as mandatory for inferior hierarchical judges to comply with.
+The Constitutional Court and the Supreme Court, in addition to the fact that Colombia has a continental legal system, play a key role in Colombian legal framework as the Constitution and the law establish precedents that are mandatory for inferior hierarchical judges to comply with.

 New Developments